Health Savings Accounts, Regular, and Lifetime

 We explain the distinction between Health Savings Accounts, Flexible Spending Accounts, and Lifetime Health Savings Accounts.
 Sometimes abbreviated as HSA, FSA, and L-HSA.
 Congress should make it easier to switch between them.
 All three are superior to "pay as you go", health insurance now in common use, only slightly modified by Obamacare.
 It's like term life insurance compared to whole-life. (www.philadelphia-reflections.com/topic/262.htm)

-2. Persuade Medicare to deposit advance payments (payroll deductions and Medicare premiums) into the Account rather than lose their compounded investment income in the meat-grinder of pay-as-you go.
-There is a transition issue, but otherwise this item alone would pay for half of Medicare, and its investment income would further add to it.
+2. Persuade Medicare to deposit advance payments (payroll deductions and Medicare premiums) into the Account rather than lose their compounded investment income in the meat-grinder of the pay-as-you-go.
+There is a transition issue, but otherwise, this item alone would pay for half of Medicare, and its investment income would further add to it.

 Charges of this sort are justified in speculations on drilling oil, or computer start-ups, or foreign dabbling.
 Perhaps the zero-sum game of fixed-income trading justifies such fees from professional gamblers.
 In other words, advisors are needed for investments you shouldn't even consider.
 Trust fund babies, or bewildered old folks holding hands, don't need investment advisors, they need to grasp a few simple facts.
 The vast majority of profits in the stock market are made in 10% of the days it is open.
 Don't time the markets, buy and hold, waiting for that 10%.
 Don't be a stock picker; stock pickers always seem to buy high and sell low.
 Buy an index fund with thousands of stocks represented, don't pay more than a tenth of a percent.
 Just forget you have it, except once a year to see how it compares with others.
 Don't believe what you are told about fees; they are mostly hidden.
 If your results don't compare well with market performance, just re-read the last paragraph.
 Borrowing?
 All that will do is magnify your gains or losses, so be sure what you are doing is superior before you borrow.
 I'm willing to bet it isn't superior.